 Swiftly…Incidental?

 Unless you’ve lived off the grid for the last dozen years or so, you know global icon Taylor Swift has all but become the music industry.
-Record after record, stream after stream, she’s the fly on the wall that never fully goes away — yet you know is always there, lurking.
+Record after record, stream after stream, she’s the fly on the pop wall that never fully goes away — yet you know is always there, lurking.
 Watching.
 Waiting.

 I’ll admit it, I was a young “Swiftie”, too.
-I used to collect my change and frantically count my birthday money to buy the next Taylor Swift album, dancing alone in my room to Speak Now’s Enchanted, Fearless eponymous track, or 1989’s Wildest Dreams.
+I used to collect my change and count my birthday money to buy the next Taylor Swift album, dancing alone in my room to Speak Now’s Enchanted, Fearless eponymous track, or 1989’s Wildest Dreams.
 I understood yearning more than algebra, mastering the golden wistful longings off which Swift built her brand.
 Like countless others, she made me feel seen on a broader scale — something my childhood sorely lacked.

 Much like Swift herself, I had big, head-over-heels fantasies of being loved one day.
 I shared in her desire for chosenness, reveling in the fact that perhaps one day, I too would be worthy of love.
 So I watched.
 I waited.
+I built my nonidentity around hooks and promises of happy endings, continuing the archetype of romantic validation Swift seemingly founded.

 In her early prime, the daydreamy tales of happily ever after made sense.